-The Kickass Single Mom Grant supports endeavors that show promise for success — whether it is a career, business, nonprofit, charitable, creative or family project that is already underway and could use a financial boost.
+The Kickass Single Mom Grant supports endeavors that show promise for success — whether it is a career, business, charitable, community, creative or family project that is already underway and could use a financial boost.

 This might include paying for formal education that will advance your career (or launch a new career!) that makes you happy and proud, propels you to financial independence and makes you a great role model for your children and others whose lives you touch.

 You might seek to use this money to build your dream business — one that lights your passion, contributes to the world in a positive way.

 Maybe you have a volunteer or nonprofit project that is blossoming.

 Perhaps it is a personal project that you want to describe to me.